(UNDERSTANDING OF THE ONLINE WORLD)

 online world.

-While our legislative efforts are grounded in the United States, our mission also seeks to raise global awareness around digital harm, identity protection, and ethical responsibility in an increasingly interconnected world.
+While many of these discussions begin in the United States, the mission also seeks to raise global awareness around online safety and ethical responsibility in an increasingly interconnected world.

 ABOUT US

-entertainment space, The Social Society was created in response to the darker realities of today’s digital world.
-Through lived experience, Ahmari became intimately aware of how online platforms can be weaponized—particularly through grooming, coercion, and exploitation pipelines that are rarely understood or adequately addressed in policy.
+Founded by Ahmari Lia Liyoon, a pre-law student with a background in the tech and entertainment space, The Social Society was created in response to the complex realities of today’s digital world.
+Through lived experience, Ahmari became aware of how online platforms can be misused—particularly through grooming, coercion, and exploitation patterns that are often difficult to identify and insufficiently addressed.

 The A.L.L.
 Act is a proposed federal initiative designed to protect every citizen in the United States within digital spaces.
 It serves as a comprehensive framework addressing modern online harms, including sextortion, cyberbullying, AI-enabled identity misuse, identity theft, rage-baiting, and other forms of digital exploitation.